 When asked if she suffers from the MS, Romy replies, “No, the MS is suffering from me!”
 One day we plan to write about how Romy healed herself completely from MS.

 Do you have a healing journey to share?
-We’d love to hear it!
-Feel free to submit your own personal story.
+The world needs it!
+Please share your healing story.

 Take good care!